Complete Guide

 EMI Components

-Your EMI includes: Principal (the actual loan amount) and Interest (the cost of borrowing).
-Due to shorter loan terms, interest usually makes up 60–70% of early EMIs for auto loans.
+Your EMI includes: Principal (the amount of the loan being taken) and Interest (the cost of borrowing).
+Because of the shorter loan repayment periods, interest tends to constitute 6070 percent of early EMIs in case of auto loans.

 Loan Amount